1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-The ICD-10 code for non-alcoholic fatty liver disease (NAFLD) is K76.0.
-For alcoholic fatty liver disease (AFLD), the codes range from K70.0 to K70.4, depending on the specific stage and complications.
+The ICD-10 code of non-alcoholic fatty liver disease (NAFLD) is 76.0.
+In the case of alcoholic fatty liver disease (AFLD), one may find different codes that range between K70.0-K70.4 depending on the stage and complications.

 Can fatty liver be reversed?

-A fatty liver ultrasound is a non-invasive imaging test that uses sound waves to assess fat accumulation, inflammation, or scarring in the liver.
-At GastroDoxs in Houston, we offer high-resolution fatty liver ultrasounds to monitor your liver health over time.
+Fatty liver ultrasound is a non-invasive medical examination performed by employing sound waves to examine the quantification of the fat, inflammation or scarring on the liver.
+At GastroDoxs in Houston, high-resolution fatty liver ultrasounds are offered to check on the state of your liver in the course of time.

-What are good foods to eat for fatty liver?
+Which foods are good foods to use with fatty liver?

-Fatty infiltration of the liver refers to the abnormal buildup of fat within liver cells.
-It's the hallmark of both non-alcoholic and alcoholic fatty liver disease and can lead to inflammation or fibrosis if left unaddressed.
+Fatty infiltration in the liver is defined as the excessive accumulation of fat in the liver.
+It is the feature of non-alcoholic and alcoholic fatty liver disease and may result in inflammation or fibrosis when untreated.

 Related Blogs